USS Shoup: 2010s

 On 1 August 2010 the ship collided with a civilian vessel off Oceanside, California.
 The hull of the 21 ft civilian boat was cracked, but no injuries were reported.
 Shoup was not damaged.

 Shoup provided assistance to South Korean naval forces after their recapture of the chemical tanker Samho Jewelry on 21 January 2011 in the Arabian Sea.
 The tanker's captain had been shot by pirates holding the vessel and a helicopter from Shoup was used to evacuate him in order for him to receive medical treatment for his injuries.

 During her 2013 deployment to the Persian Gulf and Red Sea, Shoup participated in numerous multinational exercises while providing theater security and support of ongoing maritime stability in the region.
 Shoup returned to homeport on 18 November 2013 following several extensions during what was the longest deployment for a US Navy destroyer since World War II at 313 days.

-In 2017 Shoup deployed to the Persian Gulf and Arabian Sea as a member of the USS Nimitz Carrier Strike Group.
-Making port visits to India, Bahrain and Oman.
+In 2017 Shoup deployed to the Persian Gulf and Arabian Sea as a member of the USS Nimitz Carrier Strike Group, making port visits to India, Bahrain and Oman.
 Also, she participated in Tri carrier operations in the Sea of Japan in support of a visit by the U.S. President in the region.

-On 25 July 2018, Shoup participated in Valiant Shield 2018 and Oceanic Maritime Security Operations in the South Pacific.
-Making port visits to Guam, Fiji and American Samoa.
+On 25 July 2018, Shoup participated in Valiant Shield 2018 and Oceanic Maritime Security Operations in the South Pacific, and made port visits to Guam, Fiji and American Samoa.